top of page

 Screenshot: Adopt-a-Pet

 This filter narrowed the pool to 306 privately rehomed dogs across all breeds and sizes.
-You can apply additional filters from there.
+You can apply additional filters from there to filter by breed, size, age, etc.

 The adoption fee for animals being self-rehomed through Adopt-a-Pet varies and is set by the owner.
-Typically, though, I find it very affordable.
 The average cost I have seen is $50.
-Adopt A Pet provides a Transfer of Ownership agreement to be completed prior to adoption.
+Adopt-a- Pet provides a Transfer of Ownership agreement to be completed prior to adoption and discounts for pet services.
 More about the process here.

 Finds homes for: Dogs, Cats, Rabbits, Birds, Rodents, Fish, Snakes, and Farm Animals.